raspberrypilearning/astropi-1-LEDMessage/en/step_2.md

 --- /task ---

+--- task ---

+**Debug:**
++ What does your error message say?
+Which line has an error?
++ Does your code match the code above?

 --- collapse ---
 ---
-title: My letter isn't showing
+title: NameError
 ---

-**Check:**
-+ What does your error message say?
-Which line has an error?
-+ Does your code match the code above?
++ Have you got the capital letters and brackets correct in `SenseHat()` on line 4 and line 1?
++ Are you using `sense.show_letter`?
 + Is your letter inside quotation marks on the last line?
-+ Have you got the capital letters and brackets correct in `SenseHat()` on line 4 and line 1?

 --- /collapse ---

+--- collapse ---
+---
+title: ValueError
+---
++ Are you trying to show more than one character at a time?
++ Are you using latin characters?

+--- /collapse ---

++ `ValueError`:

+--- /task ---

 To spell a word, you need to display a series of letters in sequence.

 --- task ---

 **Choose:** What word would you like to display on your SenseHAT?